hulilabs/insight-gt/README.md

    ```
    resource/
-   	web-components-config/
+   	components-config/
    		scss/

    ```

-2. Copy and paste the web-components configuration from this repo _resource/compass-config/web-components-config.rb_ into the app _web-components-config/_
+2. Copy and paste the components configuration from this repo _resource/compass-config/web-components-config.rb_ into the app _web-components-config/_

    ```
    resource/